 The Chair highlighted that the Committee has prioritised addressing damp and mould concerns for over a decade, preceding recent national interest.
-The committee has historically held the council to account to improve services and successfully secured a significant investment for the department handling these issues.
+The committee has historically pressured the council to improve services and successfully secured a significant investment for the department handling these issues.
 She expressed satisfaction with prior progress reports on the matter.

-The Chair informed Members that a recent case brought to their attention suggested potential ongoing issues, raising concerns that, if substantiated, would contradict the reported improvements.
+The Chair informed Members that a recent case brought to their attention suggested potential ongoing issues, raising concerns that contradicted the reported improvements.
 This had prompted the Chair to initiate an item for discussion at an upcoming committee meeting.
 The Chair encouraged members to investigate further cases of damp and mould within their wards to gather information that could support an impactful discussion at the next meeting.